PhluantMobile/dojo_js/README.md

 * The bulk of all category data, using retailertag as an example, can be found in data.retailertag.xxxx.results.collection[0][0].
 * If an IP address or geolocation was used to calculate the user's address, the results will be returned.
 The data can be found in data.user_info.results.

-*Because Shoplocal return data can vary and this library is still in beta, we working on expanding the return data samples.*
+*Because ShopLocal return data can vary and this library is still in beta, we working on expanding the return data samples.*

 [top](#dojo-framework-library)